 By repeatedly extending her ancestral visa, Dr Anuska Viljoen worked and studied in the UK for 10 years.
 The HPTG had planted a seed that encouraged her to overcome her restricted and conventional training and become willing to investigate alternative therapies, for both animals and humans.
 (In a future time this resolve would save her life!)
 She came to the informed decision that “this stuff really works” and was able to extend her treatment methods to include homeopathy, acupuncture, nutritional therapy and crystal healing for animals.

 She also qualified to offer people crystal healing through the International College of Crystal Healers.
 Anuska said that Stephanie Harrison, the Principal, was very strict and the course really challenged her orthodox thinking.
-It took her 8 years her to reconcile and balance her alternative studies with her conventional mind.
+It took her 8 years to reconcile and balance her alternative studies with her conventional mind.
 She also completed the course of “The Journey” method created by Brandon Bays after she had healed herself of a malignant tumor by resolving and letting go of memories stored in her body at a cellular level.

 Not being content to just conform to conventional practice’s rigid rules and some ploys used to increase practice income, she started to look for practices where she could gain holistic experience and feel ethically comfortable while being mentored.